 - Don't try to destroy a mound or chase a brush-turkey away.
 This will be totally ineffective.
 The male brush-turkey's drive to build a mound is irrepressible.

 - Don't feed brush-turkeys.
 Let them find their own food.

 EHP licenses bird relocators who can capture and relocate male brush-turkeys in circumstances where it can be shown that the presence of the mound is a threat to human health and wellbeing or is causing financial loss.
 A fee will usually be charged, and the welfare of any eggs in the mound will need to be considered by the relocator.
 Please consider that neighbours may enjoy having a brush-turkey nearby, and it must be remembered that if a male is removed, the resulting ‘vacancy’ may be quickly filled by another male.
-To contact a bird relocator please refer to the Yellow Pages, conduct an internet search or contact the department.
+To contact a bird relocator please refer to the Yellow Pages.